waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Agent Ideas
 *   **Party vs. Gym Leader Analyst:** An agent that takes my current party and a gym leader's known Pokémon and suggests the optimal lead and battle strategy.
+*   **Multi-Map Travel Planner:** An agent that takes a high-level destination (e.g., 'Mr. Pokémon's House') and generates a step-by-step route across multiple maps, accounting for known warps and obstacles.

 ### B. Untested Assumptions & Falsification Tests
-*   **Mahogany Town Shop:**
-    *   **Assumption:** There is a Poké Mart or vendor in Mahogany Town.
-    *   **Alternative Hypothesis:** There is no shop.
-The game might require traveling to another town to manage inventory.
-    *   **Test:** If talking to all NPCs in the Poké Center yields no shop, I will fly to another city to sell items.
-*   **Mahogany Gym Blocker:**
-    *   **Assumption:** Defeating Team Rocket in their hideout will make the Fisher blocking the gym move.
-    *   **Alternative Hypothesis:** The Fisher's movement is tied to a different, unknown story event.
-    *   **Test:** After clearing the hideout, immediately check the gym entrance.
-If the Fisher is still there, the assumption is false.
-### E. Tile Testing Protocol
-*   **New Tile Discovery:** When a new, unknown tile type is encountered, I must systematically test its properties.
-This includes attempting to walk on it from all four directions and documenting whether it's traversable, a one-way path, or requires a specific item or action to pass.

-### B. Untested Assumptions & Falsification Tests
 *   **HEADBUTT_TREE Traversal:**
     *   **Assumption:** Impassable.
     *   **Test:** Attempt to walk into it from all four directions.

-### C. Agent Ideas
+### C. Tile Testing Protocol
-*   **Multi-Map Travel Planner:** An agent that takes a high-level destination (e.g., 'Mr. Pokémon's House') and generates a step-by-step route across multiple maps, accounting for known warps and obstacles.
+*   **New Tile Discovery:** When a new, unknown tile type is encountered, I must systematically test its properties.
+This includes attempting to walk on it from all four directions and documenting whether it's traversable, a one-way path, or requires a specific item or action to pass.